-- 2.4.2.1 The classification of a ship is based on the principle that the ship is operated in a proper manner by competent crew. - 2.4.2.2 It is to be assumed that the ship is not to be loaded more than the draught of the ship corresponding to the freeboard assigned, that the ship is to be properly loaded taking into account its stability and strength and that the cargoes are to be properly stowed and secured.

-- 2.4.2.3 Ships are to maintain at all times in proper condition complying with international safety and pollution prevention regulations; - Load Lines Convention; - International Convention for the Safety of Life at Sea, 1974 and its Protocol of 1978; - International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating thereto;
+- 2.4.2.1 The classification of a ship is based on the principle that the ship is operated in a proper manner by competent crew. - 2.4.2.2 It is to be assumed that the ship is not to be loaded more than the draught of the ship corresponding to the freeboard assigned, that the ship is to be properly loaded taking into account its stability and strength and that the cargoes are to be properly stowed and secured. - 2.4.2.3 Ships are to maintain at all times in proper condition complying with international statutory instruments (e.g. International Convention for the Safety of Life at Sea (SOLAS), Load Lines Convention, International Convention for the Prevention of Pollution from Ships (MARPOL)), flag state regulations, and their applicable amendments.